peggyjs/peggy/README.md

 > Expected integer but "a" found.

 when parsing a non-number, referencing the human-readable name "integer."
-Without the human-readable name, PEG.js instead uses a description of the character class that failed to match:
+Without the human-readable name, Peggy instead uses a description of the character class that failed to match:

 > Expected [0-9] but "a" found.

 Aside from the text content of messages, human-readable names also have a subtler effect on _where_ errors are reported.
-PEG.js prefers to match named rules completely or not at all, but not partially.
+Peggy prefers to match named rules completely or not at all, but not partially.
 Unnamed rules, on the other hand, can produce an error in the middle of their subexpressions.